Digital-Odyssey/Gatsby-WordPress-Starter/README.md

 6. Upload a favicon and site logo in the theme customizer area under Site Identity.

-7. Create a custom post type on your local WordPress installation and call it portfolio (be sure to set the "show_in_rest" parameter to true to expose the CPT to the REST API) or you can copy and paste the code below in your functions.php file:
+7. Create a custom post type on your local WordPress installation and call it portfolio (be sure to set the "show_in_rest" parameter to true to expose the CPT to the REST API) or you can copy and paste the code below into your functions.php file:

 ```
 add_theme_support( 'custom-logo' );